WholeTech Picks|WholeTechFable GuideTexas Coworking

 City of Bastrop Permits

-More requirements within city limits: zoning compliance, setback requirements, design standards in historic district.
+More requirements within city limits: zoning compliance, setback requirements, and design standards in the historic district.
 Building Department at City Hall.
-Process is well-organized but slower than county.
+The process is well-organized but slower than county.

 Utility Connections

 Electricity: Bluebonnet Electric Cooperative (most of county) or Austin Energy (some areas).
-Water: depends on location (city water, water co-op, or well).
-Propane/natural gas: depends on area.
+Water: city water, water co-op, or well depending on location.
+Propane/natural gas varies by area.
 Internet: Spectrum, AT&T, or Starlink for rural.

 Timeline